boazbk/crypto/lec_03_pseudorandom-generators.md

 any ring.

-Despite its seeming simplicity and uniquity, Gaussian elimination  (and some generalizations and related algorithms such as Euclid’s extended g.c.d algorithm and the LLL lattice reduction algorithm) has been used time and again to break candidate cryptographic constructions.
+Despite its seeming simplicity and ubiquity, Gaussian elimination  (and some generalizations and related algorithms such as Euclid’s extended g.c.d algorithm and the LLL lattice reduction algorithm) has been used time and again to break candidate cryptographic constructions.
 In particular, if we look at the first $n$ outputs of a linear  generator
 $b_1,\ldots,b_n$ then we can write linear equations in the unknown initial state of the form $f_1(s)=b_1,\ldots,f_n(s)=b_n$ where the $f_i$'s are known linear functions.
 Either those functions are *linearly independent*, in which case we can solve the equations to get the unique solution for the original state $s$ and from which point we can predict all outputs of the generator, or they are dependent, which means that we can predict some of the outputs even without recovering the original state.
 Either way the generator is $*\sharp !$’ed (where
 $* \sharp !$ refers to whatever verb you prefer to use when your system is broken).
 See also this [1977 paper](http://alumni.cs.ucr.edu/~jsun/random-number.pdf)
 of James Reed.